Dear Evan Hansen: Act 1

-Days later, Evan is called to the principal's office, where Connor's parents tell him that their son has died by suicide.
-They found Evan's letter in Connor's pocket, and mistakenly believe Connor wrote it, indicating a close friendship between him and Evan.
-Connor's signature on Evan's cast strengthens the Murphys' belief, despite Evan's fumbling attempts to explain what really happened.
-The Murphys invite Evan to their house for dinner, where he tells them what he thinks they want to hear to avoid discomfort, pretending that he and Connor had secretly been best friends, and recounting a fictional version of the day he broke his arm at an abandoned apple orchard the family had visited years ago ("For Forever").
+A few days later, Evan is called to the principal's office, where Connor's parents tell him that their son has died by suicide.
+They found Evan's letter in Connor's pocket, and mistakenly believe it is a suicide note Connor wrote to Evan.
+Despite Evan's fumbling attempts to explain the truth, the Murphys believe the two boys had a close friendship and invite Evan to their house for dinner.
+There, Evan tells them what he thinks they want to hear to avoid discomfort, pretending that he and Connor had secretly been best friends, and recounting a fictional version of the day he broke his arm at an abandoned apple orchard the family had visited years ago ("For Forever").
 Evan enlists Jared's help in creating fake, backdated email conversations between him and Connor ("Sincerely, Me").

-After Evan shows the Murphys the fake emails, Cynthia is ecstatic to "learn" that her son had a friend, but Larry is hurt, believing Connor took his family and his privileged life for granted, and Zoe still refuses to mourn Connor because of how he treated her ("Requiem").
-However, after reading the "suicide note", Zoe notices that she is mentioned fondly and asks Evan why Connor would say that about her, so he tells her all the reasons he loves her under the guise of Connor saying them ("If I Could Tell Her").
-Evan impulsively kisses Zoe, but she pulls away and tells him to leave.
+After Evan shows the Murphys the fake emails, Cynthia is ecstatic to "learn" that her son had a friend, but Larry is hurt, believing Connor took his family and his privileged life for granted, and Zoe still refuses to mourn Connor because of how he abused her ("Requiem").
+However, after reading the "suicide note", Zoe notices that she is mentioned fondly and asks Evan why Connor would say that about her, so he tells her all the reasons he likes her under the guise of Connor saying them ("If I Could Tell Her").
+Evan impulsively tries to kiss Zoe, but she pulls away.

-Evan, motivated by a vision of Connor, enlists Alana and Jared's help in founding "The Connor Project" to keep Connor's memory alive, which the Murphys eagerly encourage.
-Cynthia asks Evan to wear Connor's necktie at its official launch ("Disappear").
-Evan suffers a panic attack but composes himself during the speech, which goes viral online.
-Zoe, overcome by the impact her brother and Evan have had, kisses him.
-Meanwhile, Heidi discovers Evan's viral video ("You Will Be Found").
+Disgusted by the idea of Connor being forgotten, and motivated by Alana and a vision of Connor, Evan enlists Alana and Jared's help in founding "The Connor Project" to keep Connor's memory alive, which the Murphys eagerly encourage ("Disappear").
+While making a speech at a school assembly for Connor, Evan suffers from a panic attack but composes himself, and the speech goes viral online; Zoe, overcome by the impact her brother and Evan have had, kisses him ("You Will Be Found").